First, line a sheet pan with waxed or parchment paper and place it in the freezer to chill. Insert a skewer into the stem end of each strawberry.

 Put about 2 inches of water into two saucepans and bring to a simmer over medium heat.
 Turn of the heat and set the bowls of chocolate over the water to melt.
 Stir chocolate until smooth.

 Using the skewer as a handle, dip the fruit into the chocolate.
 Lift and turn, allowing excess chocolate to drip back into the bowl.
 Place dipped berries on the chilled lined sheet pan.

 Dip a fork into melted chocolate/candy melts and drizzle over the dipped strawberries.

-Dip one half of the chocolate covered strawberry into fall colored candy melt.
+Dip half of the chocolate covered strawberry into other colored candy melts.

 Roll dipped strawberries into colorful sprinkles or decorator sugar.

 Sprinkle freshly dipped strawberries with sprinkles or nonpareils.

 Place in the refrigerator to set for 15 minutes.
 Remove from the refrigerator after that so that the chocolate doesn’t sweat.